srijithc/game_of_life/README.md

     * @@oscillator_count = 50 (times it oscillates)

     * type = :blinker (default type, if type parameter is not passed)
-* Note: Added type called to "random" which will pick random values to verify the scipt with different combination
+* Note: Added type called "random" which will pick random values to verify the script with different combination
 * Sample outputs
     * ruby game_of_life.rb